sebzuddas/sebzuddas.github.io/_drafts/the-core-axioms-of-everything.md

 ---

 # Specialist vs Generalist
 What gave the human species an evolutionary advantage over other creatures?
-There are many answers to this, one of them being adaptability.
-Humans have this strange ability to evolve themselves, as individuals, over their lifetime, to the environment around them.
-They are constantly adapting, with their brains constantly learning how to live in the world.
+There are many answers to this question, one of them being adaptability.
+Humans have the ability to adapt themselves over their lifetime to the environment around them.
+They are constantly adapting, their brains learning how to live in the world.
 It is part of what distinguishes human beings from AI; we have the capacity to adapt to events that are happen in real-time, despite having never experienced it before.
 I find this ability fascinating - we are a group of creatures constantly adapting and learning, from each other, the world around us.